parsajiravand/nuxt-content-standalone/README.md

 - Create your documentation content in the content directory of your Nuxt.js project.
 Follow the guidelines and conventions provided by Nuxt Content.

-- Configure your documentation routes and structure as needed using the nuxt-content-standalone plugin options.

-- Use the NuxtContentStandalone component in your Vue templates to render the documentation sidebar and content.

-- For more detailed instructions and examples, please refer to the documentation of Nuxt Content Standalone.
+- For more detailed instructions and examples, please refer to the documentation of Nuxt Content Stand.

-## Documentation
+## 🔧 Documentation

-The complete documentation for "Nuxt Content Standalone" can be found at https://github.com/parsajiravand/nuxt-content-standalone.
+The complete documentation for "Nuxt Content Stand" can be found at https://nuxt-content-stand.netlify.app/.

 ## Contributing